 - Financial support to meet the day-to-day cost of caring for the child through a foster care allowance (for NSW carers, please refer to the DCJ website, and for Victorian carers, please refer to the DFFH website)

 - Referrals to a range of support services for you and the child

 Where does SSI foster care operate?

-In NSW we cover parts of metropolitan Sydney and the Hunter/Central Coast area and in Victoria we cover the northern suburbs of Melbourne.
+In NSW we cover parts of metropolitan Sydney and the Hunter/Central Coast area and in Victoria we cover the northern, southern and western of Melbourne.

 Get in touch